 Thomas’ book, “They Cleared the Lane: the NBA’s Black Pioneers,” is a culmination of those efforts.

 A native of Buffalo, New York, Thomas virtually grew up in sports stadiums by regularly attending baseball, football and basketball games with his family.
-Now residing in Atlanta, Thomas’ hobbies include playing tennis, hearing actors and directors talk about movies, and having fun with his teenage daughter, Kali.
+Now residing in Atlanta, Thomas’ hobbies include playing tennis, hearing actors and directors talk about movies, and going to plays with his wife Charlene.